EoinDavey/Setanta/docs/_english/07-creatlach.md

 ## Objects

-We call the variable `stáitse` an object.
 An object is a group of actions and values.
-For example, the actions `dath` and `ciorcal` are in `stáitse`.
+For example, the actions `dath` and `ciorcal` that we saw before are in the object `stáitse`.

 You use the symbol `@` to get a member of an object.
 We write `dath@stáitse` to get the action and then we call the action with `dath@stáitse('dearg')`.